RenderKit/embree/doc/src/api/rtcSetGeometryIntersectFilterFunction.md

 The filter callback function has the task to check for each valid ray whether it wants to accept or reject the corresponding hit.
 To reject a hit, the filter callback function just has to write `0` to the integer valid mask of the corresponding ray.
 To accept the hit, it just has to leave the valid mask set to `-1`.
-The filter function is further allowed to change the hit and decrease the `tfar` value of the ray but it should not modify other ray data nor any inactive components of the ray or hit.
+When accepting a hit, the filter function is further allowed to change the hit and decrease the `tfar` value of the ray but it should not modify other ray data nor any inactive components of the ray or hit.

 ``` {include=src/api/inc/reorder_callback_intersect.md}
 ```